Home » How can a psychologist help

-Children’s counselling is very different to counselling for adults.
-When kids go through difficult times, or struggle with troubling emotions, finding healthy and helpful ways to express and process them often doesn’t come naturally.
-Children’s counselling at Narthanya Psychology aims to seek out your child’s strengths and build on these to improve coping, functioning and wellbeing.
-This is a fun process for most kids and involves play, creativity and one-on-one learning.
+Counselling for young people is very different to counselling for adults.
+Kids go through difficult times or struggle with troubling emotions just as often as adults do.
+However finding healthy ways to express feelings and process events may not come naturally at first.
+Children’s therapy at Narthanya Psychology aims to seek out your child’s strengths and build on these to improve coping and wellbeing.
+Generally this is a fun process since it involves play, being creative, and one-on-one connection.

 Family relationship counselling

-The quality of our family and personal relationships has a huge impact on our wellbeing.
-At Narthanya Psychology we are have a history of experience in bringing family members together to facilitate understanding and to improve communication, connection, and conflict resolution.
-Some of the issues we can help with include parenting skills, separation and divorce, boundary setting, blended families, and adult family relationship difficulties.
+The quality of our family and personal relationships has a huge impact on our overall wellbeing.
+At Narthanya Psychology we have a history of experience in bringing family members together to facilitate understanding and to improve communication and engagement.
+Some of the issues we can help with include parenting, separation and divorce, boundary setting, conflict resolution, blended families, estrangement, and all kinds of adult family relationship difficulties.

 Telehealth therapy

 Attending psychology sessions by telehealth is an option for people who, for whatever reason, can’t get in to see us for face-to-face meetings.
-It’s convenient if you don’t have the time to travel in, and can be a more comfortable option if the thought of attending results in feelings of anxiety.
-We offer video and phone sessions, or if you prefer a text-based option, we can also provide email counselling and live chat in a secure online chat room.
+If you don’t have the time or ability to travel in it’s a convenient option.
+It can also be way more comfortable if the thought of attending results in strong feelings of anxiety.
+We offer video, audio and phone sessions.
+On the other hand, if you prefer text-based communication, we can also provide live chat in a secure online chat room.

 Psychological assessment

-As registered psychologists we are able to administer a range of psychological assessments and write formal reports summarising our findings.
-We are experienced in assessing both adults and young people.
+As registered psychologists we are able to administer a range of psychological assessments for diagnosis, wellbeing, and functioning.
+Both Brenton and Jess are available to assess adults and young people.
+Jess has had extensive training and experience in writing assessment reports to summarise findings formally for a range of purposes.
 We assess by holding semi-structured clinical interviews as well as administering a range of standardised scales to provide further objective data.
-We most commonly provide psychological reports for the NDIS, WorkCover, Queensland Police Weapons Licensing, Queensland’s Courts, and as a part of the employment process.
+Our commonly requested assessments or psychological reports are for the NDIS, WorkCover, Queensland Police Weapons Licensing, Queensland’s Courts, and as a part of the employment process.

 The ways in which we work